Pedro Grifol: Kansas City Royals

 Grifol joined the Kansas City Royals organization in 2013 as a minor league coach.
 He was promoted to the major league staff in May 2013 as an assistant hitting coach.
 He was moved to be a catching instructor in 2014.
 In 2015, the Royals won the World Series, their first World Series in 30 years.
 For the 2020 season, Grifol was named as the Royals bench coach.

 Chicago White Sox

 On November 1, 2022, Grifol was hired by the Chicago White Sox to be their 42nd manager.
 Keynan Middleton criticized the White Sox for having "no rules" after he was traded during the 2023 season.
 Following a 21-game losing streak, the White Sox fired Grifol on August 8, 2024, after posting a record of 89–190 over two seasons.
 The 2024 Chicago White Sox that Grifol managed went on to set the record for the most losses in a season by a modern major league team with a record of 41–121.

+FIU

+On May 23, 2026, Grifol was named the head coach of the FIU Panthers baseball team.